 - NEW: Study on the situation of indigenous persons with disabilities, with a particular focus on challenges faced with respect to the full enjoyment of human rights and inclusion in development (E/C.19/2013/6)

-- Side Event on Indigenous Women and Girls with Disabilities held during the half day of General Discussion on women and girls with disabilities of the Committee on the Rights of Persons with Disabilities, 17 April 2013.
+- Side Event on Indigenous Women and Girls with Disabilities held during the half day of General Discussion on women and girls with disabilities of the Committee on the Rights of Persons with Disabilities, Geneva, Switzerland, 17 April 2013

 - Interactive panel discussion: “Indigenous Persons with Disabilities: Overcoming Challenges to Achieving Rights and Inclusion in Development”.
-Side-event to the 11th Session of the United Nations Permanent Forum on Indigenous Issues, 11 May 2012, United Nations Headquarters, New York
+Side-event to the 11th Session of the United Nations Permanent Forum on Indigenous Issues, 11 May 2012, UN Headquarters

 - United Nations Declaration on the Rights of Indigenous PeopleS